 We will show that this simple competition model explains three different phenomena.
 The first phenomenon is variation in syllable duration, a phonetic phenomenon.
 The other two phenomena are syntactic: the grammaticalization of going to in English and the emergence of the notion of grammaticality in child language acquisition.
+Up to now little work has been carried out on formal exemplar-based syntactic models as it was unclear how infinite productivity could be achieved (but see Section 6).

-One of the important theoretical questions in exemplar theory concerns the status of prototypes.
-It has often been argued that a purely exemplar-theoretic account fails to explain many observations in human categorization (e.g., during early learning of a category, (Smith, Murray, & Minda, 1997)).
+One of the important theoretical questions in exemplar theory concerns the status of prototypes, where a prototype represents an extant exemplar, or an exemplar representation, which holds a special status of being indicative of the category.
+It has often been argued that a purely exemplar-theoretic account, i.e. one where prototypes are not employed, fails to explain a number of observations in human categorization (e.g., during early learning of a category, (Smith et al., 1997)).
 The model proposed here is strictly exemplar-theoretic without any prototype component.
+We will show that for the three phenomena that we are concerned with, prototypes are not needed.